-- “help(ing) to enable community-owned schemes that cut carbon such as renewable energy installations, district heating schemes and woodland development” (CEF Strategy, p23)
+- supporting community-owned schemes like renewable energy installations, district heating schemes and woodland development” (CEF Strategy, p23)

 - identifying suitable sites and providing support and guidance for getting community renewable schemes up and running.(ps 23 & 18)

-Community renewable schemes in the Upper Calder Valley
+Existing community renewable projects in the Upper Calder Valley

 Pennine Community Power – a Community Benefit Society